ethic-seido/iode_documentation/docs/index.md

 ### User-Friendly
 __ES/IODE__ is designed to be user-friendly.
 You don't need to be an expert in academic research to find the studies you need.
 Our intuitive interface allows you to navigate easily through our collection.

+### Innovation
+__ES/IODE__ is constantly evolving to provide its users with a cutting-edge scientific research experience.
+Our search engine incorporates advanced technologies such as __GenAI__ (Generative AI), __Text-to-Speech__, __Translation Deep Learning__, __LLM__ (Large language Model) and __NLP__ (Natural Language Processing).
+These groundbreakig features enable researchers and science enthusiasts to access a world of information with unparalleled ease and precision.

+But our commitment to innovation doesn't stop there.
+We are determined to maintain an ethical approach in the development of our future features.
+Our goal is to provide increasingly advanced research tools while respecting data privacy, transparency, and ethics.
+With __ES/IODE__, innovation and ethics go hand in hand to deliver a scientific research experience that meets the needs of the community while upholding the fundamental values of scientific integrity.

 ## How to access ES/IODE search engine?